DEUS-AI/localbricks/REFACTOR.md

 - Core terminology changes (`industry` to `domain`, `customer_code` to `dds_code`) completed in main model and test files
 - Security updates merged into main branch
 - Test suite passing with updated terminology
+- Updated all test data templates with new terminology:
+  - Verified valid_etl-settings.template.yml
+  - Updated custom_task_etl-settings.vs.yml
+  - Verified valid_etl-settings.vs.yml
+  - Verified landing_job_config.yml
+- Noted absence of example configurations in docs/ directory

 ## Next Steps
-1. Begin with Phase 1: Template and Configuration Updates
+1. Move on to Phase 2: Validation and Utils Updates
-2. Review client jobs for any remaining old terminology
+2. Review pydantic validation files for old terminology
-3. Update documentation to reflect new terminology
+3. Update factory validations
-4. Run comprehensive tests to ensure no regressions
+4. Continue with client job updates

 ## Notes
 - All new code should use the new terminology (`domain`, `dds_code`)